marwahsparsh24/Air-Quality/README.md

 58. y_pred_xgb_season_R².png

 But these files may not be visible when ran through docker as they are executed in the docker environment, hence you can refer to the dags/artifacts folder for these images which were obtained by running the scripts using dags.
 In future this process will be migrated to Google Cloud.

+## Model Deployment
+Initially all the tasks in the Data Pipeline and the Model Development pipeline were run locally to get results.
+During the Deployment phase of the project we have moved these pipelines into the cloud infrastructure along with automating the training, retraining(in case of data drift/model decay) and deployment processes which are explained in the following sections.